VictorTaelin/ReflexScreenWidget/README.md

 # Reflex Screen Widget

 A Reflex widget that displays a dynamic Haskell image on the screen using `Canvas` and `onRequestAnimationFrame`.
+It receives the pixel data as a `ByteString`, and passes the pointer directly to JavaScript, requiring no intermediate copy.

 ## Example